yushchenko/site/source/articles/0001_site_from_scratch_0_intro.md

 But what should be done if I want to create a small JavaScript application to enrich my developer's portfolio?
 Use another service and link it?
 But I want put it *inside* my last article...

-It could sound a bit strange but it's looks like like that I'm willing to spend my time to get *exactly* what I want.
+It could sound a bit strange but it's looks like that I'm willing to spend my time to get *exactly* what I want.
 Not more but not less.

+There are two ways to do so.
+The first one is usage of an existing solution such as CMS, blog engine or framework.
+Spend more or less time for studying, set up and configuration, customization and fixing of strange bugs...
+It's a usual way how we do things done at work, isn't it?
+And this approach works really good while the solution is used how it was thought by its creator.
+A step aside costs much more than ten or even hundred steps forward.
+So it's crucial to choose the right solution that fits one's needs as close as it's possible.
+But right now I don't know precisely what I want to create.
+This reason leads me to the second way - to create own solution from blank sheet.

-The last but not the least thing is the simple fact that creation something from scatch can be extremely interesting.
+The last but not the least thing is the simple fact that creation something from scratch can be extremely interesting.
-Unfortunatelly or not, but it rarely happens when a programmer gets oportunity to create something on his own mind at work.
+Unfortunately or not, but it rarely happens when a programmer gets opportunity to create something on his own mind at work.
-So I'm going to have a great fun developing at least my own web site.
+So I'm going to have a great fun developing at least my website.

-### The Initial Requirements
+### The Requirements

+The major requirement is simplicity.
+The simplest implementation is the best.
+For example, the most widespread way of data representation is text format.
+Why?
+Because it's simple.
+So I'm going to keep all stuff editable in Emacs (you can replace it with your favorite editor) unless it's really impractical (images is a good example).
+By the way, storing an article in text allows to see diffs (using a VCS is a good habit), have several versions of the text and easily or even automatically merge them and use grep and other utils.
+It also helps keep my mind healthy because minimizes usage of M$ Word or other products created for such called 'stupid users'.
+Binary formats and databases are great only when they are used on proper place.

+So let keep everything simple including this 'requirements' and let space for creativity.

 ### The Technologies

+On client side life's simple.
+I need only HTML, CSS and JavaScript.
+No Flash.
+No SilverLight.
+Keep it simple and it will work everywhere.
+There is a space for usage of an appropriate JavaScript library, for example jQuery, to not reinvent the wheel.

+On server-side there are much more options.
+Let's narrow it.
+First of all, I love dynamic languages.
+It's a pain to switch between dynamic (JavaScript) and static (e.g. C# or Java) languages all the time.
+For small application written by one person client and server sides should fit well.
+Next, the language should be stable and have plenty of libraries.
+Writing the one hundred first implementation of RSS is not so exiting.
+And at the end, I'm too lazy to study a new language especially for project.
+So there is only one candidate at the rest, it's [Python](http://www.python.org) programming language.

+There is also problem with hosting.
+I'm definitely not a system administrator, love rather to create than thinker stuff.
+So I would like to have set up and trouble-free hosting.
+I thought that it's just illusion until I find [Google App Engine](https://appengine.google.com/).
+It's a great example of solving problem adding extra level of abstraction.
+In this case, it's abstraction between me as a developer and the hosting.
+And it supports Python as first class citizen so no way to escape, I'm catch.

 ### What next?

+The answer is easy, as long way starts form the first step as a site begins form the first page.